-Work with your application developers and owners to understand their needs and apply the appropriate resource quotas.
+Work with your application developers, owners to understand their needs and apply the appropriate resource quotas.

-For more information about available resource objects, scopes, and priorities, see Resource quotas in Kubernetes.
+For more information about available resource objects, scopes, and priorities, you can read the Resource quotas in Kubernetes.

 Plan for availability using pod disruption budgets

-Best practice guidance - To maintain the availability of applications, define Pod Disruption Budgets (PDBs) to make sure that a minimum number of pods are available in the cluster.
+Best practice guidance

+To maintain the availability of applications, define Pod Disruption Budgets (PDBs) to make sure that a minimum number of pods are available in the cluster.

 There are two disruptive events that cause pods to be removed: